arvindvyas/Country-State-Select/README.md

 Don't forget to restart your server after you install it.
+## Setup Gem
+if not autoloaded than please add in your application.js
+      //= require country_state_select

 ## chosen JavaScript assets
   The application makes use of the chosen-rails library for a better user experience.
 This can be disabled if desired.